De-Yonis/Pop-up-cafe-app/README.md

 Generation's/Infinity Works mini project

+Solo project completed between weeks 1 & 6 of the Data Engineering Bootcamp

 Overview:
 A software application built with Python for a pop-up cafe so they can create orders for customers.
 It stores data in a MySQL database and allows the user to perform CRUD operations on their data, based on the following user stories: